Texas Health Catalyst: Application

 Evaluation Criteria & Steps

-Program reviewers consider the following criteria:
+Program reviewers consider the following criteria before making a consulting award recommendation:

 - Is the project likely to result in a solution that addresses a real and substantial problem?